 Fig 1.
 Old School.
 The images (videotape screen grabs) read top down are a pair of techniques from my old Ki do Ryu “American” Jiu-jitsu black belt test around 1990. the first pair is a sukuinage pick up and sidewalk drop.
 The second pair is a figure four lock off a club swing.

 I’m going to go out on a limb here and make a brutally honest statement.
 Stand-up self-defense is extremely ineffective.
 I spent my first decade and a half in martial arts that were a blend of Kempo Karate and “American” Jiu-jitsu (this was the stuff that the GIs brought back from Japan after WWII) the techniques were very similar to most of the material most self-defense schools cover (it’s important to remember that in the second half of the last century schools specialized much more than they originally did, it used to be everyone did everything!
 Karate teachers grappled!).
 We never fought on the ground.
 We practiced hard and fast strikes.
 We defended against all manner of chokes and arm grabs.
 We were obsessive with knife defenses.
 We caught punches and kicks out of the air.
-Most of the material, like so much of the stand-up self defense material, requires you be a master or a monster to pull off (at six foot four and 250lbs I was both).
-If you end up in a struggle with a strong opponent over an wrist turning throw (kote gaeshi), or an elbow lock – guess where it’s going?
+Most of the material, like so much of the stand-up self-defense material, requires you be a master or a monster to pull off (at six foot four and 250lbs I was both).
+If you end up in a struggle with a strong opponent over a wrist turning throw (kote gaeshi), or an elbow lock – guess where it’s going?
 You’re going to be struggling on the ground.
-So the fact is you’re going to need the “sporty” ground-fighting anyway!
+So, the fact is you’re going to need the “sporty” ground-fighting anyway!

 The bottom line here is that the ground fighting isn’t just a sport it is necessary for self-defense.